ayeshaacheema/salon_booking_api/README.md

 ### 403 Forbidden

-Returned when the user has successfully authenticated but does not have the required role.
+Returned when the user is authenticated but does not have the required role.

 Example: